 The rights conferred by the patent are no longer in force (as from the date indicated).

 Register Alert is a service within the European Patent Register which allows you to monitor most changes to files due to procedural actions during the European patent procedure.
-You can monitor up to a thousand files of your choice per user name and password.
-As part of the service, you can choose to have Register Alert send you and up to four other addressees an e-mail every time there is a change to one of files you are monitoring that triggers a Register event.
+You can monitor up to a thousand files per Register Alert account and have the alert notifications sent to five different email addresses.

-To be able to use all the features in Register Alert without restriction, you must have either Internet Explorer 6.0 upwards or Mozilla Firefox 1.0 upwards.
+To make full use of all the features in Register Alert, you must have either Internet Explorer 6.0 or higher or Mozilla Firefox 1.0 or higher.

 Please follow this link to request a new password or a user name reminder:

 No, you cannot delete a profile yourself.
-However, you can stop receiving e-mail notifications by deactivating the checkbox in Preferences -> Notification.
+However, you can stop receiving email notifications by deactivating the checkbox in Monitored applications -> Preferences -> Notification.

-A Register event is a procedural action taken by any party to the proceedings and involving a coding (addition, deletion, change of data) that can trigger an entry in the European Patent Register.
+A Register event is a procedural action taken by any party to the proceedings and involving a coding (addition/deletion/change of data) that can trigger an entry in the European Patent Register.
+For more information on this, see Register events.